 - Order elections, canvass returns, declare results, and issue certificates of election as required by law

-- Adhere to guidelines and policies mandated by the Texas Education Agency and the U.S. Department of Education
+- Adhere to guidelines and policies mandated by the Texas Education Agency and the U.S. Dept. of Ed.

 Who can attend Board meetings?